Revenge of the Nerds II: Nerds in Paradise: Plot

 Stewart and Sunny bail the Tri-Lambs out of jail.
 Sunny apologizes and explains that she knew nothing of Roger's plan, but Lewis does not believe her.
-The Alpha Betas kidnap the Tri-Lambs along with Sunny and dump them on an uninhabited island.
+The Alpha Betas kidnap the Tri-Lambs along with Sunny and Stewart, and dump them on an uninhabited island.
 Disgusted by Roger's actions, Sunny jumps overboard.
 When they realize Ogre cannot be trusted to keep his mouth shut, they also throw him into the water, despite the fact that he cannot swim.
 Wormser jumps into the ocean and rescues Ogre.
 After smoking some marijuana Booger discovered on the island, Ogre and the others realize he is not so different from them after all.
 As the group sleeps Lewis has a dream about Gilbert, who implores Lewis not to give up and points out that Lewis is acting like a jerk to Sunny, who is stranded with him by choice.
 This helps give Lewis the confidence he needs to apologize to Sunny and try to find a way off the island.

 The next morning The Tri-Lambs find a Cuban military officer's hidden cache of military supplies, including an amphibious boat/truck.
 At the conference, Roger is presiding over the vote to expel the Tri-Lambs, when, decked out in military gear, they crash the conference, driving right through the conference room wall, then chase the attendees out to the pool.
 Sunny reveals that Roger set them up and kidnapped them.
 Lewis punches Roger in the jaw, knocking him into the pool.
 The fraternity council vote Roger and the Alphas out of the fraternity council and revoke their charter.

 Back at Adams College, Lewis and Gilbert lead an induction ceremony for the newest member of Lambda Lambda Lambda, Ogre.